Robert-van-Engelen/tinylisp/README.md

     (let* (v1 x1) (v2 x2) ... (vk xk) y)

-evaluates `y` with a local scope of bindings for symbols `v` sequentially bound from the first to the last to the corresponding values of `x`.
+evaluates `y` with a local scope of bindings for symbols `v` subsequently bound from the first to the last to the corresponding values of `x`.

 > Note that most Lisp use a syntax with binding pairs in a list and one or more body expressions:
 >